Opinion | Protest is fine. Paralysis is not.

 In Ottawa, a city of about 1 million, the truckers’ illegal downtown blockade made daily life miserable for hundreds or thousands of residents and business owners.
 Many turned their fury on the city police, whose chief ended up resigning in disgrace.

 That should be a lesson for officials at all levels in Washington, Virginia and Maryland.
 Law enforcement was caught unprepared for the Capitol riot on Jan.
 6, 2021, despite an avalanche of advance warnings.
 No one will be in a forgiving mood if truckers or others manage to cause chaos in the District or its suburbs.
-That includes on the Beltway, which some convoy organizers have suggested they may target.
+That includes on the Beltway, which some convoy organizers have suggested they might target.

 The obvious joke is that the Beltway’s nightmarish daily traffic might be indistinguishable from an intentional bottleneck caused by convoy protests.
 In fact, any purposeful impediment to the Beltway or other roadway is a crime and should be treated that way by the police.